v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 ![img](https://i.imgur.com/wAJUpeU.png)

-## I get a message at the main menu saying that mods could not be loaded like in the picture below.❓
+## I get a message at the main menu saying that mods could not be loaded like in the picture below❓

 ![](https://s12.gifyu.com/images/Screenshot_2023-05-05_103305.png)